prgueza/vuex-cache/README.md

 ## Basic usage

-The cache vuex plugin uses axios interceptors and adapters in order to implement a cache system, so it needs an axios instance in order to work.
+The cache vuex plugin uses axios interceptors and adapters in order to implement a cache system, so it needs an axios instance for it to work.
 The axios instance is passed as the first argument to the plugin initialization function.
 If there is no second argument specifying custom settings, it will run using the default settings.

 ```js
 // Import cache package